wigig-tools/qd-interpreter/README.md

 * Using ns-3 results

 In order to enable the SLS visualization, the option `--sls` must be used.
 ## SLS Visualization with the Oracle mode

 The oracle mode allows to visualize SLS results without running the scenario in ns-3.
 The Q-D propagation model developped in ns-3 has been reimplemented in Python to obtain the results.

 To visualize SLS Oracle results, two modes are available:
 * online: The SLS results are computed while visualizing.
-This method allows to load the scenario faster but is slower to display the SLS results
+This method allows to load the scenario faster but is slower to display the SLS results.
 * preprocessed: The entire SLS results between every pair of nodes are computed the first time that the scenario is launched, and saved for next time the scenario will be visualized.
-This method is slower to launch the first time, but faster to display the SLS results when visualizing
+This method is slower to launch the first time, but faster to display the SLS results when visualizing the scenario, and faster to load the next time the scenario is loaded.

 It is worth mentionning that the configuration of this mode requires to add the option `dataMode`.
 By default, the `dataMode` is set to `none` and the oracle SLS results are not available.